luapower/website/www/md/get-involved.md

 luapower.com is necessarily an eclectic mix.
-In any case, if your module collection is too specialized to be added to luapower.com or you simply don't want to mix it in with the others, remember that you can always fork [luapower-git] and make your own module collections.
+In any case, if your module collection is too specialized to be added to luapower.com or you simply don't want to mix it in with the others, remember that you can always fork [luapower-repos] and make your own module collections.
 And ultimately, you can fork the website too.

 ## Forking luapower.com

 The luapower website is composed of:

-  * [luapower-git], a meta repository which contains the list of packages and a git wrapper for cloning them.
+  * [luapower-repos], a meta repository which contains the list of packages to be cloned with multigit.
   * [luapower], a Lua module for collecting package metadata.
   * [website][website-src], a web app based on [open-resty], with very simple css, lustache-based templates and table-based layout.